danhales/android-trivia/README.md

 In order to display the real meat of my programming work, I've uploaded the program files as `Raffle.zip` and moved the primary java files into the top-level directory for easy access.
 These are `Category.java`, `Question.java`, `TriviaEngine.java`, and `TriviaActivity.java`.
 I've also provided some samples to show the formatting of `pins.tsv` and `questions.tsv` in order to show what type of data the app reads in.

+A short demo video showing the app in action is available <a href="https://drive.google.com/file/d/1p0xWmRSdU9tHev4wfIpXNrB1oZtcSArx/view?usp=sharing">here</a>.
+The goal was to make the experience self-explanatory and smooth for competitors, so that should be reflected in the app.

 ## Goals

 The app is designed to accomplish a handful of tasks: